-The knowledge, understanding and skills gained from this programme and prior learning will provide a good foundation for senior roles in engineering and other technical fields.
-Previous graduates have gone on to work for or are employed by British Airways, Flybe, Virgin Atlantic, KLM UK Engineering, Monarch Airlines, DHL, Bristows, the Royal Navy, the British Army and BAES.
+The knowledge, understanding and skills gained from this programme will provide a good foundation for senior roles in engineering and other technical fields.
+Graduates have gone on to work for British Airways, Flybe, Virgin Atlantic, KLM UK Engineering, Monarch Airlines, DHL, Bristows, the Royal Navy, the British Army and BAES.

 All of the students on this programme will already be in full-time employment or will have completed other programmes (feeder courses) designed specifically to lead to employment in the aircraft maintenance industry.
 Therefore, this course is not really designed to lead to employment but rather to enhance your chances of gaining employment and to prepare you for senior positions and management roles later in your career.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.

 "After my A-levels in Sri Lanka, I joined Kingston University in early 2002 as part of the second intake of what was then the new "JAR course" run in collaboration with KLM UK.
 At the end of my second year, having completed all my licence exams, I secured a position at KLM UK as an aircraft certifying mechanic.
 Whilst at KLM UK I worked on Boeing 737, Fokker and BAE 146 aircraft and gained a full EASA B1 licence and type certificate on B737CG aircraft.
 I was also able to work in the Production Support and QA departments as a technical co-ordinator and QA support engineer respectively.
 In 2009, I enrolled on Kingston University's Aircraft Engineering top-up BEng(Hons) programme and graduated in 2011 with a first-class pass.